 3. Kosta Hostel, Indonesia

-So, you want to post your pictures on Instagram, bragging about your Bali holidays, while laying by the swimming pool and sipping on that passion fruit mojito?
-You don’t have to be rich to explore such lifestyle!
-For the price of some of the cheapest European hostels here you can get to sleep in the 4-bed air-conditioned dormitory, with private bathroom!
-Kosta Hostel is a recently opened establishment in the center of Seminyak and provides neatly designed and functional home aimed at adventurous nomads, especially surfers, as it is being owned and operated by them too.
+So, you want to post your pictures on Instagram, bragging about your Bali holidays, while lying by the swimming pool and sipping on that passion fruit mojito?
+You don’t have to be rich to explore such a lifestyle!
+For the price of some of the cheapest European hostels here, you can get to sleep in the 4-bed air-conditioned dormitory, with a private bathroom!
+Kosta Hostel is a recently opened establishment in the center of Seminyak and provides neatly designed and functional homes aimed at adventurous nomads, especially surfers, as it is being owned and operated by them too.

-This urban lodge consists of two floors of rooms overlooking the small but charming swimming pool, providing that essential feeling of chilled Bali experience.
-The outside area offers the rest in the loungers, on the large sunbed or in the sedative swinging chairs.
-The whole property is recycled from the old Balinese houses, which, in combination with bright turquoise signature color, gives it the appealing retro colonial chic look!
+This urban lodge consists of two floors of rooms overlooking the small but charming swimming pool, providing that essential feeling of a chilled Bali experience.
+The outside area offers rest in the loungers, on the large sunbed, or in the sedative swinging chairs.
+The whole property is recycled from the old Balinese houses, which, in combination with the bright turquoise signature color, gives it the appealing retro colonial chic look!

 Breakfast = parfait!

 Rooms come with comfortable beds equipped with three pillows (!) and night lamps that have adjustable light!
-Two electricity sockets are placed next to each bed (which is sometimes more than five stars resorts on the island offer!), and they are adapted to UK/Oz visitors as well!
-The internet functions impeccably, as well as the AC, which are the necessary requirements if, oh Lord, you need to work while being here.
+Two electricity sockets are placed next to each bed (which is sometimes more than five-star resorts on the island offer!), and they are adapted to UK/Oz visitors as well!
+The internet functions impeccably, as well as the AC, which is a necessary requirement if, oh Lord, you need to work while being here.

 TIP: Bali airport is just 20 minutes away from Kosta Hostel.
 However, it is one of those airports where the taxi drivers are incredibly annoying, to the level you feel find ill at ease!
 However, if you use alternative transport such as Grab (https://invite.grab.co/ivan91589) or Uber (https://www.uber.com/invite/ivank2765ue), by registering via links in the brackets you will get both discounted rides and no hassle with the competitive and more expensive taxi drivers!
 Try it out!